havelessbemore/circle-ds/docs/README.md

 #### Constructor

-- `Collection()`: Initialize an empty collection of infinite capacity.
+- `constructor()`: Initialize an empty collection of infinite capacity.
-- `Collection(capacity: number)`: Initialize an empty collection with the given capacity.
+- `constructor(capacity: number)`: Initialize an empty collection with the given capacity.

 #### Properties

-- [`capacity: number`](./docs/interfaces/Bounded.md#capacity): The maximum size of the collection.
-Update to grow or shrink the collection.
+- `capacity: number`: A positive integer that represents the maximum size of the collection.
+Can be updated to grow or shrink the collection.
+Can also be set to `Infinity`.

-- [`size: Readonly<number>`](./docs/interfaces/Collection.md#size): The number of items in the collection.
+- `size: Readonly<number>`: The number of items in the collection.

-- [`Symbol.toStringTag`]: A string that represents the type of the object.
-See [Symbol.toStringTag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toStringTag).
+- `[Symbol.toStringTag]`: A string that represents the type of the object.
+See [Symbol.toStringTag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toStringTag) for more details.

 #### Events

-- [`BoundedEvent.Overflow`](./src/types/boundedEvent.ts): Triggered when existing elements must be discarded from the collection.
-This can happen when the collection's capacity is reduced or when new values are added while at capacity.
+- [`BoundedEvent.Overflow`](./src/types/boundedEvent.ts): Triggered when existing elements are discarded from the collection.
+This happens when the collection's capacity is reduced below its size or when new values are added while at capacity.

 #### Methods

 - [`clear(): void`](./docs/interfaces/Collection.md#clear): Remove all items from the collection.

-- [`entries(): IterableIterator<K, V>`](./docs/interfaces/Collection.md#entries): Returns an iterator that allows iteration through `[key/index, value]` pairs of the deque.
+- [`entries(): IterableIterator<K, V>`](./docs/interfaces/Collection.md#entries): Returns an iterator of `[key/index, value]` pairs through the collection.

-- [`forEach(callbackFn: (value: V, index: K, collection: Collection<K, V>) => void, thisArg?: unknown): void`](./docs/interfaces/Collection.md#foreach): Executes the provided `callbackFn` function once for each element, in insertion order.
+- [`forEach(callbackFn: (value: V, index: K, collection: Collection<K, V>) => void, thisArg?: unknown): void`](./docs/interfaces/Collection.md#foreach): Executes the provided `callbackFn` function once for each element.

 - [`keys(): IterableIterator<K>`](./docs/interfaces/Collection.md#keys): Returns an iterator for the keys / indices in the collection.